w-cantin/Vim/README.md

 For practical examples see [Key Remapping Examples](#key-remapping-examples)

-#### Non-recursive keybindings
+Non-recursive keybindings overrides to use for insert, normal, and visual modes

 - `"vim.insertModeKeyBindingsNonRecursive"`
 - `"normalModeKeyBindingsNonRecursive"`
 - `"visualModeKeyBindingsNonRecursive"`
 - `"operatorPendingModeKeyBindingsNonRecursive"`

-Non-recursive keybinding overrides to use for insert, normal, and visual modes

 - _Example:_ Exchange the meaning of two keys like `j` to `k` and `k` to `j` to exchange the cursor up and down commands.
 Notice that if you attempted this binding normally, the `j` would be replaced with `k` and the `k` would be replaced with `j`, on and on forever.
 When this happens 'maxmapdepth' times (default 1000) the error message 'E223 Recursive Mapping' will be thrown.
 Stop this recursive expansion using the NonRecursive variation of the keybindings.